Resource Recovery

 storage tank for engineered food waste at our facility

-We receive the processed scraps and store them next to our digester eggs!
+We receive the processed scraps and store them next to our digesters!

 Foods scraps that go to landfills decompose and release methane (a potent greenhouse gas).
-The good news is that our giant mechanical stomachs can digest the organic materials in wastewater AND in processed food scraps!
-It’s called “codigestion.”
-By digesting food scraps, we’re capturing more energy AND reducing greenhouse gas emissions!
+At Newtown Creek WRRF, our giant mechanical stomachs are co-digesting the organic materials in wastewater AND in processed food scraps, allowing us to capture more energy AND reduce greenhouse gas emissions!

 Read more about Closing the Loop: When Wastewater Treatment Becomes Resource Recovery.